 - Performance part of Local Minima, performed in front to the closed psychiatric hospital Helix in Huddinge, May 20, 2017.

-Double Helix formed a part of Local Minima, where an international group of artists and researchers explored the mathematical and psychological concept of local minima.
-The exploration took the shape of a coach tour through off-sites in Flemingsberg and Huddinge, south of Stockholm.
+Double Helix formed a part of Local Minima, where an international group of artists and researchers explored the mathematical and psychological concept of local minima in a series of workshops.
+For the final public presentation, the exploration took the shape of a coach/bus tour through off-sites in Flemingsberg and Huddinge, southern suburbs of Stockholm (in collaboration with the art centre Fullersta Gård).
 It was part research, part game, part performance that took the audience to unfamiliar locations to discover unknown worlds.
 As the journey progressed through various landscapes, they were invited to interact with their fellow passengers, artistic works, scientific presentations and situations.

 This is the text that Huttner read into the microphone as he escalated the stairs with the audience:

 (1) We now stand in front of a set of stairs.
 Stairs like any other, that lead up to a building.
 For most of us these stairs, this building will never have any special significance in our lives.
 For a few it is a place of employment.
 It is certainly both a very demanding and rewarding place to work.
 But for some people walking up these stairs they will have a very specific meaning.
 It will be a life-defining moment.
 Because those who have committed a crime under special circumstances will mount these stairs knowing that in the building it will be decided if he or she is a criminal or a mad person, a human being incapable of controlling his or her actions.
 Let’s take a few steps up.